 “The campaign we outline in this book, though complex, depends centrally upon a program of unabashed propaganda, firmly grounded in long-established principles of psychology and advertising.”
 (Kirk and Madsen, After the Ball: How America Will Conquer Its Fear and Hatred of the Gay’s in the 90s, p.xxvi)

-Deliberate deceit and emotional rhetoric are very effective media and political lobbing tactics.
+Deliberate deceit and deception, along with emotional rhetoric are very effective media and political lobbing tactics.
 Dishonesty only goes so far.
 I have found most effective is to ask for and be apart of an honest, meaningful and open conversation.
 But when it comes to homosexuality it is very difficult to have one, and when one begins with those advocating for homosexuality it quickly ends.
-For me homosexuality is very emotional and personal, I identify as a former homosexual.
+For me homosexuality is very emotional and personal, I self-identify as a former homosexual.